You can access your imputed files by going to the “Products” section in your account.

 You can find your phased files in the “Products” section of your account.

 We are currently working on the ability to accept VCF files.
 In the meantime, you can use our “VCF to RAW” service to convert your VCF file to a standard RAW file, which can be found in our store.

 Unfortunately, BAM and CRAM files are too large to be uploaded directly to our site as they contain the entire genome.
-However, you can use our “VCF to RAW” service to convert your VCF file to a standard RAW DNA file, which can be found in our store.
+However, you can use our “WGS to RAW” service to convert your WGS (BAM/CRAM) file to a standard RAW DNA file, which can be found in our store.

 A VCF file is a type of computer file that stores information about variations in a person’s DNA.
 DNA is the code that tells our bodies how to grow and function, and it is made up of long chains of molecules called genes.
 Sometimes, there are small changes or mistakes in a person’s DNA, called variations.
 These variations can affect how a person’s body works and can cause different traits, like eye color or height.

 A VCF file is a way to store and share information about these variations.
-It only includes the variations that are found in a specific person’s DNA, which is why it is sometimes referred to as a “personalized” file.
-This is different from a regular RAW file, which includes all of the variations that have been found in a larger group of people.
+It only includes the variations that are found in a specific person’s DNA.
+This is different from a regular RAW file, which includes variants and non variants.

 So, when a person gets a report based on a VCF file, it means that the report is only taking into account the variations that are found in that person’s DNA.
 It does not include all of the possible variations that might be found in a regular RAW file.
 This can sometimes make the report not accurate as expected, because it does not have all of the necessary information.

 If you have a DNA file that has already been phased, it means that the file contains information about which alleles (versions of a gene) an individual inherited from each parent.
 In this case, it would not be necessary to perform phasing on the file again, as the information is already present.